Opinion | Trump’s latest madness may herald large-scale GOP collapse

 Now the madness is only intensifying.
 And with it, so is the uncertainty.

-Republicans always feared this day would come, when Trump would become not just an erratic, divisive president but someone whose manifest unfitness for office would result in full blown catastrophe.
+Republicans always feared this day would come, when Trump would become not just an erratic, divisive president but someone whose manifest unfitness for office would result in full-blown catastrophe.

 They decided they had no choice but to stand behind him, and convinced themselves that it might work out well.
 It would be a crazy four years, but maybe Trump would grow into the job, and maybe retaining the support of a dwindling constituency would be enough to squeak out another election win or two.